Integration with External Services

 If the environment variable is defined, the text field for the Pocket Consumer API key will be hidden.

 Make sure the environment variable

 BASE_URL is defined properly to

-allow the authorization flow to work afterward.
+allow the authorization flow to work afterward, this variable should

 Once the consumer key is configured, you need to get a Pocket Access Token.
 This token could be fetched automatically by using the authorization flow or manually by making some HTTP calls.

 The simplest solution is to use the link, “Connect your Pocket account”.
 This method redirects the end user to Pocket’s website and ask for authorization.

 After the authorization is given, Miniflux will fetch the Pocket Access Token for you.

 If you prefer to fetch Pocket Access Token manually, the process is described in Pocket’s developer documentation.

 Wallabag is a self-hosted application for saving web pages.